alessandroamella/DMD32-v3/README.md

 ### PlatformIO (Recommended)

-PlatformIO's official ESP32 platform does not yet support Arduino Core v3.0.
-You must use the community `pioarduino` fork!
+**Note:** PlatformIO's official ESP32 platform does not yet support Arduino Core v3.0.
+You must use the community `pioarduino` fork.

-1.  **Create a `platformio.ini` file** in your project root with the following content:
+**Create a `platformio.ini` file** in your project root with the following content (example for an ESP32 DevKit v1):

     ```ini
     [env:your_board]